amendoza514/chat_bot/README.md

 # Alex Chat-Bot

-*Alex Chat-Bot* (https://chat-bot-demo.netlify.app/#/) is JavaScript and React project, bootstrapped using create-react-app and React-chatbot-kit created by Fredrik Oseberg.
+*Alex Chat-Bot* (https://chat-bot-demo.netlify.app/#/) is JavaScript and React project, bootstrapped using create-react-app and react-chatbot-kit created by Fredrik Oseberg.

 # About